pratik7516/PracticeRepo/README.md

 # Practicerepo

-//This is the the my first github repository
+This is the the my first github repository